 While all agricultural production generates waste, the majority of our manufacturing and raw ingredient waste can be repurposed.

-Finally management of wastewater is also an important issue.
-Our winery and brewery manage their wastewater to ensure there is no nutrient enrichment or salination of downstream water sources, and our vineyard teams ensure no degradation of soil structure, no contaminate in soils or excessive odour emission during treatment.
+Finally, management of wastewater is also an important issue.
+Our winery manages it’s wastewater to ensure there is no nutrient enrichment or salination of downstream water sources, and our vineyard teams ensure no degradation of soil structure, no contaminate in soils or excessive odour emission during treatment.

-At the existing winery we will make improvements this year including in our lighting and air-conditioning and we will update on progress.
+At the existing winery we continue to make improvements including in our lighting and use of cooling systems.

 Our success depends on the commitment and passion of our teams, through each step of the growing, production and sales and distribution chain.

-We take long term views on people and invest in their development and ensure they are motivated to stay at Chapel Down by being an integral part of the ownership of the company through share incentive schemes, share save schemes and regular business update briefings.
+We take long term views on people and invest in their development and ensure they are motivated to stay at Chapel Down by being an integral part of the ownership of the company through share incentive schemes and regular business update briefings.
 We invest in people through education as we believe this is a great way to retain and build on the talent at Chapel Down.

 We passionately believe in a diverse and inclusive recruitment and development policy, with equal opportunities for all whatever your background or beliefs.

-Our vineyard, winery and brewery practices - such as labour relations, environmental legislation, animal welfare and food safety - are governed by legislated programmes.
+Our vineyard and winery practices - such as labour relations, environmental legislation, animal welfare and food safety - are governed by legislated programmes.
 We are on a journey of continuous improvement and each manager has objectives in place across their respective areas.

 Sustainability is critical to the longevity and legacy of the Chapel Down brand.
 Practices that enable our production, retail and tourism maintain balance in our growing environment, add value to local communities, and make substantial cost savings long-term.